Advanced Endoscopy Fellowship fellows at Mayo Clinic in Jacksonville, Florida having a discussion and looking at a computer monitor.

 Accreditation

-This is a non-accredited optional 12-month or 24-month program.
+This is a non-accredited 24-month program.
 At this time, accreditation does not exist for this variety of advanced training.

 Program history

 The Advanced Endoscopy Fellowship began in 2006.
-It is anticipated that one fellow will complete the program every year or every other year, depending on the training track chosen by the fellow.
+It is anticipated that one fellow will complete the program every two years.

 More from Mayo Clinic School of Graduate Medical Education